gentaiscool/code-switching-papers/README.md

 - [Theses](#theses)

 ## 🚀 Highlights
+- We will be organizing the code-switching workshop at NAACL 2025!
+We will soon update the website! <a href="https://code-switching.github.io/">[Website]</a>
 - If you are new on code-switching or looking for a new research direction, we have written a comprehensive survey paper on code-switching: <b>The Decades Progress on Code-Switching Research in NLP: A Systematic Survey on Trends and Challenges</b> <a href="https://arxiv.org/pdf/2212.09660.pdf">[Paper]</a>.
 Feel free to read and let us know if you have any suggestions!
 Thanks to Alham Fikri Aji, Zheng-Xin Yong, and Thamar Solorio to make this possible 😊
 - We organized the code-switching workshop at EMNLP 2023! <a href="https://code-switching.github.io/2023">[Website]</a>
 - We (I, Marina Zhukova, and Sudipta Kar) organized a bird-of-a-feather session at EMNLP 2022 in Abu Dhabi.
 We have around 30 people joining (in-person and online).
 Thanks for coming!